Bee Robber Screen

 thingiverse

-This is my interpretation of a honeybee robbing screen developed by Dr. Eric Mussen at UC Davis.
-I have had better robbing prevention success with a taller screen (6in) and more durability with a complete frame.
+This is my interpretation of a honeybee robber screen developed by Dr. Eric Mussen at UC Davis.
+I have found better robbing prevention success with a taller screen (6in) and more durability with a complete frame.
 Bees, especially in close proximity, will rob honey from weaker or smaller bee colonies when there is a nectar dearth and this screen drastically cuts down on such robbing.
-Research honey bee robbing at UC Davis for more information on how it works.
-For a complete screen, two ends (sides) four bars (stiles) and two splines need to be printed.
-Two bars and a spline make a complete stile.
+Researching honey bee robbing at UC Davis provides more information on how it works.
+To create a complete screen, two ends (sides), four bars (stiles), and two splines must be printed.
+Two bars and a spline make up a complete stile.
 The bars are designed so that they can be printed laying flat without supports for the spline cavities.
 The stiles can be assembled with or without glue.
-The attach point to sides can be glued and/or screwed/stapled together.
-One may want to place on the beehive so that some minor adjustment can be made for hive width during assembly.
+Attach points to sides can be glued and/or screwed/stapled together.
+One may want to place the screen on the beehive so that some minor adjustment can be made for hive width during assembly.
 A fine nylon or steel mesh must be glued or stapled to the outside of the robber screen body to allow airflow but no passage for bees.
-As a side benefit, the bars and sides can be printed in different colors to create a unique pattern for each hive allowing bee to imprint on the color/pattern combination to prevent "drifting".
-These screen can be used year-around but also can be removed during nectar flows.
+As a side benefit, the bars and sides can be printed in different colors to create a unique pattern for each hive allowing bees to imprint on the color/pattern combination to prevent "drifting".
+These screens can be used year-around but also can be removed during nectar flows.
 This particular screen fits an eight frame deep or medium hive body with base.
-I use a small lashing strap to hold the screen to the hive body but it can be held in place with a small interference fit, screwed or nailed.
+I use a small lashing strap to hold the screen to the hive body, but it can be held in place with a small interference fit, screwed, or nailed.
 3/20/19 Added 10 Frame stiles

 Download Model from thingiverse